pouyakary/pirate/README.md

 Brave is open source software under MPL which means having a fork is acceptable, however due to my respect towards the Brave brand's trademark I have changed the name to Pirate so that it both respects the brand and it's trademark and still keeps it's relation to the original browser.

 # Thanks
-Thanks a lot to the brave team for the great browser.
+Thanks a lot to the Brave team for the great browser.